ajh1143/Largest_Value/README.md

 generated.

 Output will consist of:
-Max value
+Max value,
-Number of duplicates
+Number of duplicates,
 Computation time